AshishPandya-AI/MongoDB-ETL-Atlas-Project/README.md

 │   └── Project_Report.docx
 │
 ├── Screen_Shots/
-│   └── (Multiple screenshots for all tasks and pipeline stages)
+│   └── (Multiple screenshots for all tasks)
 ```

 ---